 All you do is hold the aerator over your glass and pour your wine through the top, and the tool creates a vortex in which all of the wine has contact with oxygen.
 This doesn’t mean that the wine will reach its full potential instantly, but it does speed up the process.

 Nothing beats a good glass decanter and some time, but luckily, if you don’t have time, there are a few tricks and tools that can help speed up the process.

-For a bit of fun next time you have some guests around, grab two bottles of the same red wine and decant one, allowing it to breathe for 30mins, and pour the other straight from the bottle after opening.
+For a bit of fun next time you have some guests around, grab two bottles of the same red wine and decant one, allowing it to breathe for half an hour, and pour the other straight from the bottle after opening.
 Taste them both side by side—you may be surprised by just how different the flavours and aromas are.